 Advisors should clearly outline the services they will provide to your management or HR/Benefits department to build and manage your benefits program, including a calendar of planned interactions.

-Some advisors support not just a client’s management and HR teams but also the employees.
+Not all brokers offer the same range of services.
+Some might provide only basic insurance plans, while others offer comprehensive packages that include wellness programs, employee assistance programs (EAPs), and compliance assistance.
+Make sure their offerings align with your company’s needs.
 It’s important that the advisors’ RFP responses detail what, if any, support it provides employees potentially including assistance with claims and/or individual financial planning services.

 For good reason, this is an area that gets a lot of attention, and that must be addressed in a benefit advisor’s RFP response.
+Understanding how a broker approaches plan design and cost management is essential.
+Inquire about their strategies for keeping costs down while maintaining high-quality benefits.
+Ask for examples of how they’ve helped other clients save money.
 There are often dramatic differences between advisors’ skills, resources, capabilities and results, particularly in recent years that have brought new products, analytical tools, and consultative approaches.

 Each of the provinces offers different programs that impact benefits so it’s important you work with a broker who is knowledgeable about how your company and employees can make the most effective use of those programs.